skggm/skggm/README.md

 ## Installation

-- Note about pip

-- Note about setup
+Clone this repo and run

+    python setup.py install

+or via PyPI

+    pip install skggm

+The package requires that `numpy`, `scipy`, and `cython` are installed independently first.

-If you would like to work with a forked branch directly, you will need to run  `python build_deps.py (from /scikitquic)` to compile pyquic.
+If you would like to fork the pyquic bindings directly, use the Makefile provided in `inverse_covariance/pyquic`.

 ## Tests